-The HydroConnect project will investigate this role by analysing the impacts on CO2-emissions in Europe, electricity prices in Norway and Europe, as well as the environmental impacts in Norwegian reservoirs and rivers based on different scenarios for development of the power system and interconnectors in 2030 and 2050.
+The HydroConnect project will analyse Norwegian hydropower’s impacts on CO2-emissions in Europe, electricity prices in Norway and Europe, as well as the environmental impacts in Norwegian reservoirs and rivers.
+The research is based on different scenarios for development of the power system and interconnectors in 2030 and 2050.

 Improved knowledge on how hydropower can be used to balance variable renewable energy sources (VRE) are needed.
-Based on the results from the HydroBalance project and power system scenarios from openENTRANCE, HydroConnect will evaluate the effects of the Norwegian hydropower system providing balancing services to the European power system at short (2030) and long (2050) time horizons with different scenarios of power system development.
+HydroConnect will evaluate the effects of the Norwegian hydropower system providing balancing services to the European power system at short (2030) and long (2050) time horizons with different scenarios of power system development.

 - How can Norwegian hydropower contribute to the decarbonisation of the European power system?